 Franco’s is a bonafide institution in St James’s.
 It opened on Jermyn Street in 1945 as one of London’s first Italian restaurants, and has been serving loyal customers ever since – until now, of course, as the COVID-19 crisis shakes the restaurant industry.

-With summer right around the corner, we asked Franco’s head sommelier Giulia Fenoglio to provide us with her top recommendations for rosé wines – and what dishes to pair with each.
+We asked Franco’s head sommelier Giulia Fenoglio to provide us with her top recommendations for rosé wines – and what dishes to pair with each.

 Perrier Jouët, Blason Rosé NV Reims, France